moyus/easy-options-framework/readme.md

 - html
 - media upload

-(Besides the included fields above, you also can set section tab content as custom html content or set section tab as a url link)
+(Besides the include fields above, you also can set section tab content as custom html content or set section tab as a url link)

 ## Installation